Do You Know How to Take Board Meeting Minutes?

 Nearing the end of the year

 As we draw closer to the end of the year, we find ourselves in a season of change.
-We are preparing for the new year and new blessings that are just around the corner.
-I often find myself thinking of 1 Corinthians 14:40, which states, “Everything should be done in a fitting and orderly way.”
+We are preparing for the new year and new blessings that are just around the corner, and during this time of year I often find myself thinking of 1 Corinthians 14:40, which states, “Everything should be done in a fitting and orderly way.”

-Give us a call at 877-494-4655 to find out how the KeepRIGHT Program can help you with your annual board meeting minutes, or simply click on the link below.
-We are happy to assist in any possible way!
+Give us a call at 877-494-4655 to find out how the KeepRIGHT Program can help you with your annual board meeting minutes, or join us at a conference to learn about committing your ministry to excellence.